armadillica/flamenco/README.md

 * master.py - the server that handles all the client connections and dispatches orders
 * client.py - a client that connects to the master and waits for orders
-* dashboard - contains a simple web application that provides a GUI for managin server and clients
+* dashboard - contains a simple web application that provides a GUI for managing server and clients

-Is is possible to connect to the master via telnet using the command `telent localhost 6000`.
+It is possible to connect to the master via telnet using the command `telent localhost 6000`.
 A command prompt will appear and it will be possible to talk to the master (at the moment some basic commands are still usable, but the idea is to make it support only normal API strings - see the syntax below).

 ### Past steps
-The next milestone for the development is to achive a solid system for enabling and disabling clients (both via command line interface and web interface).
+The next milestone for the development is to achieve a solid system for enabling and disabling clients (both via command line interface and web interface).
 This will be achieved in several steps:

 * develop a versatile attributes CRUD API for the objects (both via CLI and WI)
 * integrate an ORM such as `pewee` for handling a mirrored database with all the clients, jobs, etc